AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 4. If you are on Astar EVM, place the destination address.
 You would need the [origin chain’s address](https://docs.astar.network/docs/xcm/faq#q-where-can-i-find-other-chains-addresses).
    <img width="1390" alt="EVM-XCM" src="https://user-images.githubusercontent.com/77480847/188535089-d594bdc6-9978-4b7b-a6a2-c165f51e8a6e.png" />

-5. If you are on Astar Native and happy to transfer the token within the same account when you don’t need to change here but just reverse the order but you can manually input another account’s address.
+5. If you are on Astar Native and would like to transfer token to a different chain within the same account, you do not need to input the address.
+Otherwise, enter the address manually if you want to transfer to other account.
+You may also transfer tokens from another chain to Astar Native by clicking the reverse button.
    <img width="1000" alt="XCM-reverse" src="https://user-images.githubusercontent.com/77480847/188535198-27aaf6e9-6b15-4e6f-bc6a-84febcd78de0.png" />

 <img width="1000" alt="Input-manually" src="https://user-images.githubusercontent.com/77480847/188535225-6a7afe9d-83db-4fa9-a519-def33c30391a.png" />

-6. Enter the amount you would like to bring to Astar Network, then press the confirm button.
+6. Enter the amount you would like to transfer, then press the confirm button.